rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/tiny-semi-auto-demo-spec-v1.md

 In short:

-> this is the first small demo contract for semi-auto repair.
+> this is the first small demo contract for semi-auto repair

 ---